-The audit committee has appointed Horne LLP to act as our independent registered public accounting firm and to audit our consolidated financial statements for the 2022 fiscal year.
-This appointment will continue by decision of the audit committee and is presented to the shareholders for ratification as a matter of good governance.
-In the event that this appointment is not ratified by our shareholders, the audit committee will consider that fact when it selects independent auditors for the following fiscal year.
+The audit committee has appointed Horne LLP to act as our independent registered public accounting firm and to audit our consolidated financial statements for the 2023 fiscal year.
+Horne LLP has served as our independent registered public accounting firm since August 18, 2020.
+We are presenting the appointment of Horne LLP as our independent registered public accounting firm for the 2023 fiscal year to the shareholders for ratification as a matter of good corporate governance.
+In the event that this appointment is not ratified by our shareholders, the audit committee will reconsider whether to retain Horne LLP and may retain that firm or another firm without resubmitting the matter to our shareholders.